eth-brownie/brownie/README.md

 ## Quick Usage

-To set up the default folder and file structure for brownie use:
+To set up the default folder and file structure for Brownie use:

 ```bash
 $ brownie init